mpidr-mort-pred/Replication-Package/README.md

-# Replication material for "Predicting Individual-level Longevity with Statistical and Machine Learning Methods"
+# Replication material for "The Limits of Predicting Individual-Level Longevity"

 **Date of the last update**: 2023-05-16